-'Feels like summer': warm winter breaks temperature records in Europe
+'Feels like summer': Warm winter breaks temperature records in Europe

 French national weather agency Meteo France attributed the anomalous temperatures to a mass of warm air moving to Europe from subtropical zones.

 It struck during the busy skiing season, leading to cancelled trips and empty slopes.
-Resorts in the northern Spanish regions of Asturias, Leon and Cantabria have been closed since the Christmas holidays due to lack of snow.
+Resorts in the northern Spanish regions of Asturias, Leon and Cantabria have been closed since the Christmas holidays for lack of snow.

-On Jahorina above Sarajevo in Bosnia and Herzegovina, home to the 1984 Winter Olympics, it should have been one of the busiest weeks of the season.
+On Jahorina mountain above the Bosnian capital Sarajevo, which hosted the 1984 Winter Olympics, it should have been one of the busiest weeks of the season.
 Instead, the chair-lifts hung lifeless above the grassy slopes.
 In one guesthouse a couple ate dinner alone in the restaurant, the only guests.

 A ski jumping event in Zakopane, southern Poland, planned for the weekend of Jan.
 7-8 was cancelled.